capillariesio/capillaries/doc/glossary.md

 go run capitoolbelt.go get_run_status_diagram -script_file=../../../test/data/cfg/lookup/script.json -params_file=../../../test/data/cfg/lookup/script_params_two_runs.json -keyspace=lookup_quicktest -run_id=1
 ```

+## Deploy tool
+This is not part of Capillaries framework.
+It's a command line tool that can be used to deploy a complete Capillaries-based solution in the public or private cloud that implements Openstack API.
+See full documentation [here](../test/deploy/README.md).

 ## Daemon
 An executable that implements one or more [processors](#processor).
 Capillaries source code comes with a stock daemon that implements all supported [processor types](#processor-types), including [py_calc processor](#py_calc-processor) implemented as a [custom processor](#table_custom_tfm_table).